confluentinc/schema-registry/docs/schema_registry_tutorial.rst

     ]
    }

-Before proceeding, think about whether this schema is backward compatible.
+Before proceeding, because the default |sr| compatibility is `backward`, think about whether this schema is backward compatible.
-Specifically, ask yourself whether a consumer can use this new schema to read data written by producers using the older schema without the `region` field?
+Specifically, ask yourself whether a consumer can use this new schema to read data written by producers using the older schema without the `region` field.
 The answer is no.
 Consumers will fail reading data with the older schema because the older data does not have the `region` field, therefore this schema is not backward compatible.